Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 These transactions signify the resilience of the banking sector and its long-term prospects as an international banking sector.

-Depending on the type of sponsor, investors have had the upper hand for a while with the proliferation of new fund sponsors on the market.
-But the last 18 months or so has seen this exacerbated to some degree as investors, given market conditions over the past couple of years, seem to be considering at much more length where they choose to deploy their money.
+Depending on the type of sponsor, investors have had the upper hand for a while, with the proliferation of new fund sponsors on the market.
+But over time this has been exacerbated to some degree as investors, given market conditions over the past couple of years, seem to be considering at much more length where they choose to deploy their money.
+According to S&P Global, the first half of 2024 versus the same period in 2023 has exhibited a further drop of new funds formed mainly attributed in a drop in M&A activity, undeployed capital and LPs receiving less distributions resulting from a decrease in exists.
 Larger investors are also looking more and more to directly invest in deals rather than allocating commitments to funds.
 This means that fundraising cycles are lengthening, with first closings being pushed back in some cases.
 There is a lot of pressure on the management fees or priority profit share that PE firms can include in the fund terms.
 The days of 2 per cent as standard are long gone.

 Typically, the process entails the general partner (GP) or the fund sponsors defining the terms and conditions of the fund, planning for the most adequate fund structure, meeting with the investors and negotiating funding commitments, preparing for due diligence and ultimately negotiating the fund’s limited partnership agreement, and, if relevant, drafting the fund’s offering memorandum and closing.